Optical telegraph: United Kingdom

 Subsequently, the Admiralty decided to establish a permanent link to Portsmouth and built a chain of semaphore stations.
 Work started in December 1820 with Popham's equipment replaced with another two-arm system invented by Charles Pasley.
 Each of the arms of Pasley's system could take on one of eight positions and it thus had more codepoints than Popham's.
 In good conditions messages were sent from London to Portsmouth in less than eight minutes.
 The line was operational from 1822 until 1847, when the railway and electric telegraph provided a better means of communication.
 The semaphore line did not use the same locations as the shutter chain, but followed almost the same route with 15 stations: Admiralty (London), Chelsea Royal Hospital, Putney Heath, Coombe Warren, Coopers Hill, Chatley Heath, Pewley Hill, Bannicle Hill, Haste Hill (Haslemere), Holder Hill, (Midhurst), Beacon Hill, Compton Down, Camp Down, Lumps Fort (Southsea), and Portsmouth Dockyard.
-The semaphore tower at Chatley Heath, which replaced the Netley Heath station of the shutter telegraph, is currently being restored by the Landmark Trust as self-catering holiday accommodation.
-There will be public access on certain days when the restoration is complete.
+The semaphore tower at Chatley Heath, which replaced the Netley Heath station of the shutter telegraph, has been restored by the Landmark Trust as self-catering holiday accommodation.
+Public access is permitted on certain days now the restoration is complete.

-The Board of the Port of Liverpool obtained a Private Act of Parliament to construct a chain of Popham optical semaphore stations from Liverpool to Holyhead in 1825.
+The Board of the Port of Liverpool obtained a local act of Parliament, the Liverpool Improvement Act 1825 (6 Geo.
+4. c. clxxxvii), to construct a chain of Popham optical semaphore stations from Liverpool to Holyhead in 1825.
 The system was designed and part-owned by Barnard L. Watson, a reserve marine officer, and came into service in 1827.
 The line is possibly the only example of an optical telegraph built entirely for commercial purposes.
 It was used so that observers at Holyhead could report incoming ships to the Port of Liverpool and trading could begin in the cargo being carried before the ship docked.
 The line was kept in operation until 1860 when a railway line and associated electrical telegraph made it redundant.

 Many of the prominences on which the towers were built ('telegraph hills') are known as Telegraph Hill to this day.